Equity, Diversity and Inclusion Committee

 - Encourage publishers to gain accreditation for being a diverse employer, akin to the bronze/silver Race Equality Charter award for higher education institutions.

-This committee is co-chaired by Kim Eggleton and Diana Samuel.
-They are actively seeking further people to expand the committee, both EASE members and experts in the EDI field.
+This committee is chaired by Diana Samuel who has been supported by Kim Eggleton.
+We are actively seeking further people to expand the committee, both EASE members and experts in the EDI field.

 If you would like to become involved either as part of the executive committee, in one of the project groups working on a specific initiative, or as one of the EASE EDI community, please get in touch with firstname.lastname@example.org.